The 16 Best Travel Movies for Inspiring Wanderlust

 It’s a hard truth to accept: You can’t constantly be on vacation, jetting off to far-flung lands all the time.
 Thankfully, it’s easier than ever to virtually transport yourself through the many streaming services available these days.

-To help bridge the gap until your next adventure—or to get the juices flowing if you don’t know where to go next—we pulled together some recommendations from our staff for the best movies that had us searching for flights as soon as the credits rolled.
+To help bridge the gap until your next adventure—or to get the juices flowing if you don’t know where to go next—we pulled together recommendations from our staff for the best movies that had us searching for flights as soon as the credits rolled.
 Hopefully, they’ll inspire you to travel, too.

 “Aftersun” (2022)